EricqyHan/EricBlog/src/pages/posts/post-003.md

 ---
+layout: ../../layouts/MarkdownPostLayout.astro
-title: "My First Blog Post"
+title: "My Second Blog Post"
 pubDate: 2023-01-03
 description: "This is my first post of my new Astro blog for 2023."
 author: "Eric Han"